samnits/Overlapped-Speech-Detection/README.md

 file : streo.ipynb

 # Data Set  Generation Using Files From Grid Corpus
-link to grid corpus : https://zenodo.org/records/3625687
+folders = ["s2", "s3", "s12", "s13", "s28", "s29", "s30"]
-file : data_generation.ipynb
+using these folder dataset is generated for overlapped and non overlapped samples , and speaker information is saved in the txt file , so that it can be used in future link to grid corpus : https://zenodo.org/records/3625687 file : data_generation.ipynb